 Rapport: how to feel at ease with people

-‘Rapport’ is what we experience when we feel comfortable with one another.
-When we’re on the same wavelength.
+We experience 'Rapport' when we feel comfortable with one another.
+When we're on the same wavelength.
 Or share a mutual respect for one another.
-We can have rapport with one person – or with a group of people, such as a family, group of friends, or work or sports team.
+We can have rapport with one person - or with a group of people, such as a family, group of friends, or work or sports team.

 But what is it - and how can be 'do' it?